llpeterson/security/systems.md

 To better appreciate the importance of SSH on today's Internet, consider a couple of the scenarios where it is used.
-Telecommuters, for example, often subscribe to ISPs that offer high-speed cable modem or DSL service, and they use these ISPs, and some chain of other ISPs as well, to reach machines operated by their employer.
+Telecommuters, for example, often subscribe to ISPs that offer high-speed fiber-to-the-home, and they use these ISPs (plus some chain of other ISPs) to reach machines operated by their employer.
 This means that when a telecommuter logs into a machine inside his employer's data center, both the passwords and all the data sent or received potentially passes through any number of untrusted networks.
 SSH provides a way to encrypt the data sent over these connections and to improve the strength of the authentication mechanism used to log in.
-A similar usage of SSH is remote login to a router, perhaps to change its configuration or read its log files; clearly, a network administrator wants to be sure that he can log into a router securely and that unauthorized parties can neither log in nor intercept the commands sent to the router or output sent back to the administrator.
+(A similar situation occurs when said employee connects to work using the public Wi-Fi at Starbucks.)
+Another usage of SSH is remote login to a router, perhaps to change its configuration or read its log files;
+clearly, a network administrator wants to be sure that he can log into a router securely and that unauthorized parties can neither log in nor intercept the commands sent to the router or output sent back to the administrator.

 The latest version of SSH, version 2, consists of three protocols: